 The following were the major activities carried out during FY 2062/63

-2.1.1 Conduction of immunisation services through three to five outreach immunisation sessions per Village Development Committee (VDC) per month;
+2.1.1 Conduction of immunization services through three to five outreach immunization sessions per Village Development Committee (VDC) per month;

-2.1.2 Continuation of immunisation services through health facility based clinics located at the hospitals, PHCCs, HPs and SHPs;
+2.1.2 Continuation of immunization services through health facility-based clinics located at the hospitals, PHCCs, HPs and SHPs;

 2.1.3 Provided training on immunization for various levels of health workers (Mid Level Manager and Cold Chain Assistant training).